niwla23/schulhack/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://gitlab.com/niwla23/schulhack/-/issues).
-You can also take a look at the [contributing guide](https://gitlab.com/niwla23/schulhack/blob/master/CONTRIBUTING.md).
+By Contributing you agree that your contribution will be released under GPLv3.

 ## Show your support

 Give a ⭐️ if this project helped you!

-***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_